0xL0WK3Y/Stellar-Arena/README.md

 <a href="https://github.com/BramCetusAlt/Stellar-Arena/blob/master/Sprites/GameplayScreenshot.png">
     <img src="Sprites/GameplayScreenshot.png" alt="Logo" width="850" height="550">
   </a> <br>
-Version 1.0 released!

 In this retro bullet hell arcade game you take control of a small spacecraft in order to fight terrible aliens in an interstellar arena gladiator-style tournament!
 You are equipped with the cutting edge technology of the LaZer guns which fire a special bullet that can identify and analyze your enemies, so you can easily adapt to the fight and devastate them.
+Version 1.0 now released!

 * Gameplay: